HSG-AIML/SANE/README.md

 Generating models can provide initializations even for new tasks and architectures that give an advantage over random initializations, see the Figure below.
 ![SANE weight generation comparison.
 Models initialized with SANE outperform random initialization on new models or tasks](assets/sample_models.png)

-In `experiments`, there is also code to generate and evaluate models. `sample_finetune_cifar100_resnet18.py` contains an example for model sampling.
+In `experiments`, there is also code to generate and evaluate models.
+`cnn-cifar10_exploration.ipynb` is a quick-start notebook to explore the datasets, SANE models, training loop, as well as encoding and de-coding models.
+We further provide experiment code for the sample dataset of cnns and a larger resnet dataset.
+For the latter, `sample_finetune_cifar100_resnet18.py` contains an example for model sampling.
 As above, set the path to a pretrained SANE model and epoch.
 Then, run
 ```bash
 python3 sample_finetune_cifar100_resnet18.py
 ```